CompuTec/processforce-docs/current/user-guide/system-initialzation/general-settings/shortage-report-tab.md

+---
+sidebar_position: 14
+---

 # Shortage Report tab

-Click here to find out more **ADD LINK** about the configuration of Shortage Report.
+Click [here](../../scheduling/gantt-chart/material-shortages) to find out more about the configuration of Shortage Report.